Octavius-Dante/Arthelais/ex_24/Readme.md

         name: "ntt.hr.payroll.fragments.popup",
         type: "XML",
 // idPopup--city is the unique id which is going to get generated
-// if id not mentioend this popup object cant be reused
+// if id not mentioned this popup object cant be reused
         id: 'city',
         controller: this // Controller access is provided to the popup })